alex-bellon/wikipedia/wikipedia.md

 [Poe's Law](https://en.wikipedia.org/wiki/Poe%27s_law) - Parody so extreme that you can't tell if it's sincere or sarcastic.

+[Scully Effect](https://en.wikipedia.org/wiki/Dana_Scully#%22The_Scully_Effect%22) - The character is believed to have initiated a phenomenon referred to as "The Scully Effect"; as the medical doctor and the FBI Special Agent inspired many young women to pursue careers in science, medicine and law enforcement, and as a result brought a perceptible increase in the number of women in those fields.

 [The Wrong Type of Snow](https://en.wikipedia.org/wiki/The_wrong_type_of_snow) - A British Rail press release implied that management and its engineering staff were unaware of different types of snow.
 Henceforth in the United Kingdom, the phrase became a byword for euphemistic and pointless excuses.

 [Twinkie Defense](https://en.wikipedia.org/wiki/Twinkie_defense) - "Twinkie defense" is a derisive label for an improbable legal defense.